alierbsh/alierbsh/README.md

 I actively follow all major developments in the AI field with a bold long-term goal,
 and I’m constantly shaping my portfolio to reflect this journey.
+I want to be an engineer whos big O is O(n)
 ---

 ## 📫 Contact Me